maxcherednik/Akka.RiskEngine/README.md

 2. Widget failover and work distribution logic:
   - When Akka.RiskEngine starts it creates N widgets which are automatically created on the available Akka.WidgetHolder node in a round-robin fasion.
-  - When a new Akka.WidgetHolder node added the Akka.RiskEngine does widget rebalancing by destroying and reacreating widgets
+  - When a new Akka.WidgetHolder node added the Akka.RiskEngine does widget rebalancing by destroying and recreating widgets
   - When a known Akka.WidgetHolder node gracefully goes down(Ctrl+C) the Akka.RiskEngine failover recreate widgets on the available Akka.WidgetHolder nodes
   - If there are no available Akka.WidgetHolder nodes, the Akka.RiskEngine keeps trying to recover the widgets